People with diabetes can develop many different foot problems. Even ordinary problems can get worse and lead to serious complications.

 Keeping off your feet is very important.
 Walking on an ulcer can make it get larger and force the infection deeper into your foot.
 Your health care provider may put a special shoe, brace, or cast on your foot to protect it.

 If your ulcer is not healing and your circulation is poor, your health care provider may need to refer you to a vascular surgeon.
 Good diabetes control is important.
-High blood glucose levels make it hard to fight infection.
+High blood sugar levels make it hard to fight infection.

 After the foot ulcer heals, treat your foot carefully.
 Scar tissue under the healed wound will break down easily.
 You may need to wear special shoes after the ulcer is healed to protect this area and to prevent the ulcer from returning.